hasgeek/doctypehtml5/README.rst

    PYTHONPATH=~/python/lib/python2.5/site-packages easy_install --prefix ~/python virtualenv
    PYTHONPATH=~/python/lib/python2.5/site-packages bin/virtualenv ~/python/env --no-site-packages
    source ~/python/env/bin/activate
-   easy_install Flask Flask-SQLAlchemy Flask-WTF simplejson pytz mysql-python
+   easy_install Flask Flask-SQLAlchemy Flask-WTF Flask-Mail simplejson pytz mysql-python greatape Markdown

-This creates a ``virtualenv`` in ``~/python/env``, activates it, then installs Flask in the ``virtualenv``.
+This creates a ``virtualenv`` in ``~/python/env``, activates it, then installs Flask and extensions in the ``virtualenv``.
 Dreamhost does not have ``virtualenv`` pre-installed, so it is necessary to install it first.
 Dreamhost does not support ``mod_wsgi`` either, which would have made all this much simpler.

 If your site is located at (for example) ``~/doctypehtml5.in``, install the source files there.
 Do not install in the ``public`` sub-folder.
 Dreamhost will